clef-men/article_zoo_popl/popl26-response-draft.md

 (We also believe that it would be cleaner to add a notion of relaxed memory accesses to the OCaml memory model, rather than (ab)use non-atomic locations for benign races, if only to silence the TSan instrumentation.
 It is however non-trivial to extend the OCaml memory model with relaxed reads, and some of the OCaml maintainers are understandably opposed to making the memory model more complex.)

-Note that moving to weaker memory model would not throw our work away to redo it, it would extend it.
+Note that moving to weaker memory model would not throw our work away, it would extend it.
 The weak-memory-model specifications are more complex, and the proofs are more complex, but they are obtained by refining the SC specifications and invariants.
 Our work thus provides a first (highly non-trivial) step in this direction.

 > L702:  shouldn't the "close ()" instead be "Unix.close fd" ?